Happy Mother’s Day Email Campaign Ideas Your Audience Will Adore

 When planning a subject line for your Mother’s Day campaign, use our quick tips:

-1. Keep the subject line short and concise — it should display correctly on all devices.
+1. Keep the subject line concise — it should display correctly on all devices.
 50 characters tops is the sweet spot.

 3. Emojis will help you spice up your subject line and highlight it in a cluttered inbox.
 Just be careful — don’t overdo it.